unsw-cse-comp99-3900/capstone-project-2025-t1-25t1-3900-w16a-banana/README.md

     Open **Docker Desktop** on your machine.

 3. (Only for Windows) The backend has a shell script [backend/entrypoint.sh](./backend/entrypoint.sh) that may be converted to CRLF line endings when on Windows.
 So we need to convert it to LF line endings before running the docker service.
+We also need to `chmod +x` on the file to make sure it can run.

     ```sh
     # open a git bash terminal(!!) at the project root folder.

     dos2unix backend/entrypoint.sh

     # the terminal will show:
     # dos2unix: converting file backend/entrypoint.sh to Unix format ...
-    # then you can close the terminal
+    # then apply the chmod +x line:

+    chmod +x backend/entrypoint.sh

+    # this command will not return any results.
     ```

 4. **Build and start all services**